evanx/component-validator/README.md

 Each component should be accompanied by a "meta module," which declares invariants of the component.

-This must be loaded by the component supervisor via `require().`
+This metadata must be loaded by the component supervisor via `require().`

-Besides JSON, YAML, CSON or some other file format, it can be a programmable JavaScript module e.g. using `module.exports` or ES6 `export default.`
+Besides JSON, or some other file format supported by a require hook, it can be a programmable JavaScript module e.g. using `module.exports` or ES6 `export default.`

 #### ES2016 decorators